 Note: The Arietids are sometimes said to be the most active daytime meteor shower.

-And around that date the shower’s radiant point – the point in the sky from which the meteors appear to radiate – is only 29 degrees from the sun.
+The Arietids shower’s radiant point – the point in the sky from which the meteors appear to radiate – is only 29 degrees from the sun.
 This 29-degree angle – the angle between the sun and the meteor radiant as seen from Earth – is the shower’s elongation.
 Below is a table showing both daytime and nighttime meteor showers.
-The table gives the elongation of each shower’s radiant and tells whether it is in the morning or evening sky (M/E).
+The table gives the elongation of each shower’s radiant and tells whether it is in the morning or evening sky (M or E).
 So, the Arietid shower’s radiant point is 29 degrees from the sunrise.
-And, comparing the Arietids to other daytime meteor showers on this chart, you can also see that the shower’s elongation (while not the greatest) is pretty great.
+And, comparing the Arietids to other daytime meteor showers on this chart, you can also see that the shower’s elongation (while not the greatest) is pretty good.
 That is, for a daytime shower, the Arietids’ radiants rises somewhat ahead of the sunrise.

 How to observe the Arietids

 So – although most Arietid meteors fly in daylight – you might catch an Arietid in the last dark hour before dawn, any time during the first and second weeks of June.

 The trick is to catch them in the narrow window after the radiant rises (or when it is about to rise), but before the visible breaking of dawn.
 The radiant rises just before the beginning of astronomical twilight, which is the darkest twilight stage, defined as the period of time when the center of the sun is 12 degrees below the horizon to 18 degrees below the horizon.
 You probably won’t even notice any illumination in the sky during astronomical twilight.

 Face east and watch for meteors moving away from the radiant.
 The meteors will be moving out in all directions from the radiant.
-So many will never breach your horizon.
+Therefore, many will never breach your horizon.
 But some meteors will move upward in your eastern predawn sky.